cloudfoundry/app-autoscaler-cli-plugin/README.md

 #### EXAMPLES:

-- Set AutoScaler API endpoint, replace `DOMAIN` with the domain of your working environment:
+- Set AutoScaler API endpoint, replace `DOMAIN` with the domain of your Cloud Foundry environment:
 ```
 $ cf autoscaling-api https://autoscaler.<DOMAIN>